XIVStats/XIVStats-Gatherer-Ruby/README.md

 |---------|------------|----------------|----------|
 | April 2015 | 2.5 | A Realm Reborn | [Link](https://ffxivcensus.com/databases/players.db)
 | July 2015 | 3.0 | Heavensward | [Link](https://ffxivcensus.com/databases/players-20150801.db)

-A simple example PHP web page has been included.
-This web page draws data directly from the database and uses it to draw a few charts.
-Due to the large amount of data that has to be compiled to produce the charts, the page takes a very long time to render (around 5 minutes on my server).
-If you were planning to embed data from the database in a web page, it would be recommended to compile a static copy of the page, and re-compile it if you re-scan the lodestone.
-A simple way to compile the page is shown
-below:

-    php index.php > index.html

 # Data Structure #